chrisjsewell/docutils/tools/editors/emacs/IDEAS.rst

   commented region

-  * Then it could uncomment it automatically and use of prefix argument is no longer neccessary
+  * Then it could uncomment it automatically and use of prefix argument is no longer necessary

 Context sensitive M-q
 =====================